zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 <a data-turbo-method="delete" href="...">Delete post</a>
 ```

-An alternative to changing the method of a link with `data-turbo-method` is to use Rails
+An alternative to changing the method of a link with `data-turbo-method` is to use Zoisite
 `button_to` helper.
 For accessibility reasons, actual buttons and forms are preferable for any
 non-GET action.